DS-100/textbook/notebooks/ch15/bias_cv.md

 ![png](bias_cv_files/bias_cv_12_0.png)

-Using degree 10 polynomial features on the dataset below results in a perfectly accurate model for the 10 datapoints.
-Unfortunately, this model fails to generalize to previously-unseen data from the population.
+Using degree 10 polynomial features on 9 random points from the dataset result in a perfectly accurate model for those data points.
+Unfortunately, this model fails to generalize to previously unseen data from the population.

 ```python